What are inhalants?

 The typical inhalant user is a teenager in the first few years of secondary school.
 According to a 2011 survey of Australian secondary school students:

-Some adults involved in the ‘club scene’ also use inhalants such as amyl nitrite or nitrous oxide to heighten their experience.
+Some people also use inhalants such as amyl nitrite or nitrous oxide to heighten their experience when they go out to party.

 How inhalants work